thirdreality/homeassistant/Z2M/README.md

 ## Local setting of cooldown time

 1）Place the radar.js File: a.
-Use the Samba share tool to transfer the radar.js file into the zigbee2mqtt folder.
+Use the Samba share tool to transfer the radar.js file into a new subfolder called "external_converters" in your zigbee2mqtt folder

 ![config_configuration](assets/radar/2.png)
 ![config_configuration](assets/radar/10.png)